 Responsibilities of the owner of a residential park

 All park owners must complete Information for record of residential parks (Manufactured Homes Form 10) to give the Department of Housing and Public Works prescribed information about their residential park.
 A printable version of Information for record of residential parks (Manufactured Homes Form 10) (PDF, 115KB) is also available.
-If you have questions or need help completing this form, call 13 QGOV (13 74 68) or email firstname.lastname@example.org.
+If you have questions or need help completing this form, phone 13 QGOV (13 74 68) or email firstname.lastname@example.org.

-Park owner obligations
+Park owner responsibilities and obligations

 - comply with the site agreement and park rules